 There are videos further in the guide with more detailed examples of each stretch and it's variations.

 Advanced Basic Sequence

-I strongly suggest you keep a daily journal to keep track of any changes you feel over the 21 days.
-If you decide to keep a journal, I recommend writing short statements regarding the following topics:
+I strongly suggest you keep a daily journal to keep track of any changes you feel over the 21 days, even though I know you most likely won't actually do it, but if I'm wrong, and you actually do decide to keep a journal, I recommend writing short statements regarding the following topics: